-Andy Hunt and Dave Thomas founded the company with a simple goal: to improve the lives of developers.
-We create timely, practical books, audio books and videos on classic and cutting-edge topics to help you learn and practice your craft.
+Andy Hunt and Dave Thomas founded the company with a simple goal: to improve the lives of professional software developers.
+We create timely, practical books, audio books and videos on classic and cutting-edge topics to help you learn and practice your craft, and accelerate your career.

-Our titles do not contain any Digital Restrictions Management, and have always been DRM-free; we pioneered the “beta book” concept; we’ll email your ebook to your Kindle and synch your ebooks amongst your devices via Dropbox, and you can re-download your purchases at any time.
+Our titles do not contain any Digital Restrictions Management, and have always been DRM-free; we pioneered the “beta book” concept.
 We’re here to make your life easier.

-Jackie Carter is an editor for the Pragmatic Bookshelf.
+Jackie Carter is a development editor for the Pragmatic Bookshelf.
 Previously she was an independent software consultant, working with both nonprofit and for-profit organizations.
 She lives on the northern California coast.

-Michael Swaine, editor of PragPub magazine and books for Pragmatic Bookshelf, has been writing about technology full-time since he helped launch InfoWorld back in 1981.
+Michael Swaine, Tech Stories Series Editor and developmental editor for the Pragmatic Bookshelf, has been writing about technology full-time since he helped launch InfoWorld back in 1981.
 He and Paul Freiberger wrote Fire in the Valley, the seminal history of the personal computer and the source for the award-winning movie Pirates of Silicon Valley, and co-wrote the article on computer history for Encyclopedia Britannica.
 He was editor-in-chief/-at-large for Dr. Dobb’s Journal forlikeever, and launched several magazines plus four regular columns in MacUser magazine and columns in a dozen other magazines.
 He and partner Nancy Groth live in Grants Pass, Oregon.

 Katie Dvorak has many years of development editing and publishing experience, including stints at IDG Books, PC World Magazine, and the American Medical Association, and projects with O’Reilly, Wiley, and Microsoft Press.
 She lives in Northern California with her family, where she is often seen running with her dog in preparation for her next marathon.

-Mike Riley is a technical advisor for Pragmatic Bookshelf.
-He’s a professional software developer and emerging information technologist, and the author of Programming Your Home and the Sublime Text 2 screencast for Pragmatic Bookshelf.
-Mike is also a contributing editor and author of hundreds of technical articles and reviews for Dr. Dobb’s, DevProConnections, and Make Magazine, and was the co-host of Computer Connection, a technology enthusiast show broadcast on CLTV.
-Mike was a contributing author to the Open eBook Publication Structure Specification, one of the three standards that comprise the EPUB digital publication file format.
+Mike Riley, Pragmatic Bookshelf’s Hardware and IoT Series Expert, is a professional software developer, DevOps engineer and emerging information technologist, and the author of several Pragmatic Bookshelf titles including Portable Python Projects and Programming Your Home.
+Mike is also a contributing editor and author of hundreds of technical articles and reviews for Dr. Dobb’s, DevProConnections, iPhone Life and Make Magazine, and was the co-host of Computer Connection, a technology enthusiast show broadcast on CLTV.
+Mike is also a contributing author to the Open eBook Publication Structure Specification, one of the three standards that comprise the EPUB digital publication file format.